zerofoil/ccdocs/docs/Contribute/1-contributing.md

 ## Editing/Creating Page

 You can contribute by editing existing pages directly through our GitHub repository.
+On bottom of every page there's "Improve This Page!" button, which will take you straight to the edit mode.

 **You will need:**
 - **GitHub Account:** To contribute, [GitHub account](https://github.com) is required.